-Use of the mail and wire fraud statutes against businesses, however, is not unlimited.
+There are other significant limitations on the mail and wire fraud statutes.
 Mailings that increase the probability that the perpetrator will be detected and apprehended are not in furtherance of a scheme to defraud and do not constitute mail fraud.
 Lundy v.
 Catholic Health Systems of Long Island, Inc., 711 F. 3d 106, 119 (2d Cir.
 2013).
-As general rule, a scheme to defraud must also involve misrepresentations as to past or presently existing fact.
+As general rule, a scheme to defraud must relate to past or presently existing facts.
 American Dental Ass’n v.
 Cigna Corp., 605 F.3d 1283, 1292 (11th Cir.
 2010) (“a plaintiff must allege that some kind of deceptive conduct occurred in order to plead a RICO violation predicated on mail fraud”). “[I]t is settled law that ‘a promise of future action or a prediction of future events cannot, standing alone, be a basis for fraud because it is not a representation, there is no right to rely on it, and it is not false when made.'”
 Hall v.
 Burger King Corp., 912 F.Supp.
 1509, 1544 (S.D.
 Fla.
 1995).
 In the context of RICO, one court of appeals has stated: “[b]reach of contract is not fraud, and a series of broken promises therefore is not a pattern of fraud.
 It is correspondingly difficult to recast a dispute about broken promises into a claim of racketeering under RICO.”
 Perlman v.
 Zell, 185 F.3d 850, 853 (7th Cir.
 1999)); see also Sanchez v.
 Triple-S Management, Corp., 492 F.3d 1, 12 (1st Cir.
 2007) (“breach of contract itself [does not] constitute a scheme to defraud”).
 Thus, if an advertisement merely promises or opines that a product will perform in a certain way, it may be difficult to prove that the business has engaged in a scheme to defraud.
 The business must make false factual representations, e.g., falsely say that a survey established that 3 out of 4 dentists prefer brand X toothpaste, when in fact the survey established that 3 out of 4 disfavored use of brand X toothpaste.
 The RICO Act is almost single-handedly responsible for the small print disclaimers that appear on every newspaper and T.V. advertisement and for the fast-talking and whispered disclaimers that we hear on the radio.
 All of those disclaimers essentially say that all the statements made in the advertisement are opinions or are based upon assumptions that may or may not apply to the circumstances of any individual consumer.
 So, the next time you’re squinting to read the fine-print or waiting for the radio announcer to run out of breath, you can thank the RICO Act.

 Perhaps the biggest limitation on a plaintiff’s ability to convert any common law fraud claim into a RICO claim predicated on the federal mail and wire fraud statutes is the aversion most federal courts have toward RICO claims predicated only on mail and wire fraud violations.
 The Supreme Court commented on this aversion in Sedima: